loganmc10/openshift-edge-installer/edge/README.md

 # Purpose
 This playbook installs an edge cluster.
 You should already have a provisioning cluster configured.
 # Usage

-A video walkthrough of the playbook is available on [YouTube](https://www.youtube.com/watch?v=OFyG0iTrSBo).

----

 Example install config files are provided in ```install-config-sno-example.yaml``` and ```install-config-standard-example.yaml```

 The install config uses the same format as an IPI install, except that it also requires you to set clusterImageSet.
 The example shows how to point the clusterImageSet to a mirror registry.